-East Central College utilizes multiple measures to assess students and advise them into the appropriate classes.
-The measures listed below are used for automatic placement into college level Reading, Writing and Mathematics courses.
-Please note, if any of the following measures are not applicable for placement, students must take the Accuplacer test for course placement.
+East Central College (ECC) utilizes multiple measures to assess students and advise them into the appropriate classes.
+The measures listed below are required for automatic placement into college level Reading, Writing and Mathematics courses.

 - If you have taken a standardized test (ACT/SAT/Accuplacer) within the past four years, and meet the criterion for college level course placement.